EpiReC-ISARG/SlicerSEEGContactDetector/docs/usage.md

 8. Click **Run** to execute the detection algorithm.

-9. An **Electrodes** node will be created in the **Data** module, and the detected contact centers will be displayed in the slice views and the 3D view.
+9. An **Contacts** node will be created in the **Data** module, and the detected contact centers will be displayed in the slice views and the 3D view.
 Verify that the detected contacts are correct.
    You can navigate through the contacts in the **Detected contact list** using the **down arrow key** or by clicking individual entries in the table.
 ![Detections](images/ct_t1/detections.png)

-10. If you are satisfied with the results, click **View in Scene** to visualize the detected electrode centers overlaid on the T1w image.
+10. If you are satisfied with the results, click **View in Scene** to visualize the detected contact centers overlaid on the T1w image.
 ![View in Scene](images/ct_t1/view_in_scene.png)

 ---